CD-ROM: Speed advancements

 When the speed at which the disc is spun is increased, data can be transferred at greater rates.
 For example, a CD-ROM drive that can read at 8× speed spins the disc at 1600 to 4000 rpm, giving a linear velocity of 9.6 m/s and a transfer rate of 1200 Kbyte/s.
 Above 12× speed most drives read at Constant angular velocity (CAV, constant rpm) so that the motor is not made to change from one speed to another as the head seeks from place to place on the disc.
 In CAV mode the "×" number denotes the transfer rate at the outer edge of the disc, where it is a maximum.

 20× was thought to be the maximum speed due to mechanical constraints until Samsung Electronics introduced the SCR-3230, a 32× CD-ROM drive which uses a ball bearing system to balance the spinning disc in the drive to reduce vibration and noise.
-As of 2004, the fastest transfer rate commonly available is about 52× or 10,400 rpm and 7.62 MB/s.
+As of 2004, the fastest transfer rate commonly available was about 52× or 10,400 rpm and 7.62 MB/s.
 Higher spin speeds are limited by the strength of the polycarbonate plastic of which the discs are made.
 At 52×, the linear velocity of the outermost part of the disc is around 65 m/s.
 However, improvements can still be obtained using multiple laser pickups as demonstrated by the Kenwood TrueX 72× which uses seven laser beams and a rotation speed of approximately 10×.

 The first 12× drive was released in late 1996.
 Above 12× speed, there are problems with vibration and heat.
 CAV drives give speeds up to 30× at the outer edge of the disc with the same rotational speed as a standard (constant linear velocity, CLV) 12×, or 32× with a slight increase.
 However, due to the nature of CAV (linear speed at the inner edge is still only 12×, increasing smoothly in-between) the actual throughput increase is less than 30/12; in fact, roughly 20× average for a completely full disc, and even less for a partially filled one.